Overview

 Android screen showing the User-Defined PID Editor screen.
 The OBD Information section is highlighted.

+1. For GM vehicles only: Remove 01 at the end of the PID Number and see if the gauge returns data.
 For example, we changed 194001 to 1940 for a 2012 Chevrolet Malibu.

 Android screen showing the User-Defined PID Editor screen.
 The PID Number value is highlighted.